enriqueareid/enriqueareid.github.io/index.markdown

 layout: home
 author: Enrique Reid
 title: Enrique Reid
+description: A deep learner on a journey to tar and gzip the world’s knowledge into my brain.
 ---

 I'm a 14-year-old student who is interested in Machine Learning.
 I am currently looking for opport